Gravitational lensing in a plasma from worldlines: Probe limit and worldlines

 Since the partition function is related to the eikonal phase through exponentiation, the above must correspond to the $2$\textrm{PM} probe limit of the eikonal phase describing the scattering of a massive probe off linearized Kerr black hole, specifically: \begin{widetext} \ba \ii \chi_{\text{2PM}} = -\frac{1}{2}\int d\omega_1 & \int d\omega_2\, J_{1\nu}(\ell,\omega_1)\tilde G^{\mu\nu}(\omega_1,\omega_2) J_{1\mu}(q, \omega_2) \\ = -\frac{1}{2}\int \hat {\dd}^4 q &\int \hat{\dd}^4 \ell e^{\ii b\cdot(q+\ell)} \hat{\delta} ((\ell+q)\cdot p) \hat{\delta} (\ell \cdot p) \hat{\delta} (q \cdot p) \\ & \times \Big( H(q)\cdot H(\ell) - \frac{H(q)\cdot\ell \, H(\ell)\cdot p}{2 p\cdot \ell} + \frac{H(\ell)\cdot q \, H(q)\cdot p}{2 p\cdot \ell} - \frac{H(\ell)\cdot p \, H(q)\cdot p \,\ell\cdot q}{4 (p\cdot \ell)^2} \Big)\, , \ea \end{widetext} where we defined $H_\mu(q) = \tilde{h}^{KS}_{\mu\nu}(q)p^\nu$.
 This agrees with Ref.~\cite{Menezes:2022tcs}.

 Let us summarize what we have done.
 We generated the integrands through a field redefinition inside the functional integral \eqref{path-integral}.
+This is equivalent to solve iteratively the point particle equation of motion but avoiding the evaluation of the graviton corrections explicitly (see for instance Appendix A of Ref.~\cite{Menezes:2022tcs}).
 This allowed us to get rid of terms linear in the quantum fluctuations from the interacting worldline action, thus directly generating the $1$\textrm{PM} correction to the particle deflection, which we used to evaluate the leading impulse \eqref{lo-impulse} for a probe scattering off linearized Kerr.
 But not only the impulse, this technique allowed also to generate the integrand for the $2$\textrm{PM} probe limit of the eikonal phase related to such scattering event, by plugging in the functional integral \eqref{path-integral}, the field redefinition \eqref{fr}.
 The latter is nothing but the resummation of connected diagrams in the functional integral through the use of perturbative field redefinitions on the path integral variables.
 Such procedure can be iterated order by order in the \textrm{PM} expansion, and can be used to easily generate integrands for black hole scattering.
 We leave as a future investigation the study of the structure of higher order field redefinitions, which in principle could allow to get an exact resummation of the path integral.